Elaine1009/Elaine1009/README.md

 ## Hi there 👋

+I'm currently a student at Purdue University
+I was in Taipei first girls high school

 <!--
 **Elaine1009/Elaine1009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.